It made about as much sense.

 “Where’s this new seven-mile route you’ve worked out?”

-Thus began one of the strangest episodes in an already strange life.
+Thus began one of the strangest episodes in an already

-policy you were talking about getting?
+Do you remember that life insurance policy you were talking about getting? |

 No comments: